luanagimns/luanagimns/README.md

 ## 🚀 About Me

-Healthcare professional transitioning into technology, with a technical background in nursing and a focus on web development.

-Currently studying and developing projects using HTML, CSS, JavaScript, PHP, Node.js, Python, and Nuxt, continuously improving my front-end and back-end development skills.
+Student of Systems Analysis and Development at UNICEP, focused on web development and the creation of modern and functional digital solutions.
+I have experience with HTML, CSS, JavaScript, PHP, Node.js, Python, and Nuxt, developing projects that strengthen my front-end and back-end skills.

-Passionate about continuous learning, modern interfaces, and creative digital solutions.
-I have strong adaptability, organization, and teamwork skills, combining my healthcare experience with my new journey in technology.
+Passionate about technology and continuous learning, I am always exploring new tools, best practices, and challenges that drive my professional growth.

 ---